iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 ```
 [ ] done

-User Story 24, Spend any extra time on HTML/CSS
+User Story 24, (EXTENSION 4/4) Spend any extra time on HTML/CSS

 As a Developer
 I will spend additional time on HTML layout and CSS styling